Nickelodeon Universe: History

-In September 2016, the Triple Five Group announced that a second Nickelodeon Universe amusement park would fill the 8-acre indoor amusement park space at American Dream, which will feature two world record-holding roller coasters.
+In September 2016, the Triple Five Group announced that a second Nickelodeon Universe amusement park would fill the 8 acre indoor amusement park space at American Dream, which would feature two world record-holding roller coasters.
 TMNT Shellraiser, a Gerstlauer Euro-Fighter, would hold the record for the steepest roller coaster drop at 121.5 degrees, and is based on a model seen in Japan.
 The second coaster, a spinning coaster called the Shredder, consists of four-passenger cars that spin on a vertical axis as it progresses down the coaster's track, and is the world's tallest and longest free spinning coaster, at 1,600 feet.

 On March 13, 2020, Triple Five announced that the mall would be closed due to the COVID-19 pandemic, and the opening of retail shops and DreamWorks Water Park would be delayed.

 On April 6, 2020, American Dream changed from a mix of 55% entertainment-related tenants and 45% retailers to roughly 70% entertainment and 30% retail.
 As of April 10, 2020, no retailers had backed out of American Dream.
-American Dream said it will add eight more rides to the Nickelodeon Universe theme park, building on its early success.
+Triple Five said it will add eight more rides to the Nickelodeon Universe theme park, building on its early success.

 On September 3, 2020, Triple Five announced that on October 1, American Dream would reopen its amusement park, water park, ice rink, and mini-golf arcade, each of which would limit patrons to 25% of capacity.